 All of the above demonstrates that approaching a prenuptial agreement from an extreme position may not be the best idea.
 Is there a better way?
 In our next post, we will look at the process of mediating a prenup, and consider how that approach might set a marriage on a better path.

-If you and your future spouse are considering a prenuptial agreement and you would like to discuss negotiating your prenup with one of our trained mediators, contact us today for a free consultation.
+If you and your future spouse are considering a prenuptial agreement and you would like to discuss negotiating your prenup with one of our trained mediators, contact us today for an initial consultation.

 We choose this gender pronoun only based on the more common scenario.
 As time goes on, however, the genders are increasingly flipped.
 The more moneyed spouse is sometimes the “she” and the less moneyed spouse is the “he.”